 What do we provide:

-All the necessary technical equipment including wetsuits, guides, transportation in and out of the canyon as well as safety instruction and rappel clinic.
+All the necessary technical equipment including wetsuits, guides, transportation in and out of the canyon as well as safety instructions and rappel clinic.

 *Note: This trip may be subject to itinerary change or in an extreme case even possible cancellation due to unexpected water levels and/or weather conditions.
 We will try to accommodate trips accordingly.